jonghoxxshin/cell_society/analysis_kph18.md

 One alternative design that I considered during the project and further in the analysis, was a different set of subclasses for the abstract class Cell.
 In cell, there are methods which are related to chronons for the implementation of the Predator Prey simulation, so I think that is would've been logical to make subclasses based on the simulation type, similar to how Board is abstracted, rather than based on cell shape.
-Instead to account for the differences in cell shape, we could've created a separate class CellShape, with subclass for rectangle, rhombus, and hexagon.
+Instead to acc``ount for the differences in cell shape, we could've created a separate class CellShape, with subclass for rectangle, rhombus, and hexagon.
 This was we would be able to create a subclass of Cell specific to Predator Prey so that all of the chronon related methods can be contained in the class that would be contained within the PredatorPreyCell instead of Cell.
 I think I would have preferred this design as it would have